 - Water the area to enhance settling.
 Fill areas that settle unevenly to avoid standing water.

 - If possible, mix 1 to 2 cubic yards of compost per 1,000 square feet into the top 6 to 8 inches of subsoil if planting in heavy clay or very sandy soils.
 Clay soils are prone to compaction and require frequent aerification (removal of soil cores).

 Well-prepared soil with adequate nutrients for growing grass encourages the development of a healthy lawn.

-- Take soil samples from the front yard and the backyard to determine soil pH and nutrient requirements.
+Take soil samples from the front yard and the backyard to determine soil pH and nutrient requirements.
 A single soil test may be all that is necessary if there are no obvious differences in soil texture or terrain of the front yard and backyard.
 If the soils seem different, collect soil samples to a depth of 3 to 4 inches from several (10 to 15) locations and mix them together to produce a composite sample.
-Send approximately 1 cup of the air-dried soil sample to the NCDA&CS Agronomic Division Soil Testing Services, 1040 Mail Service Center, Raleigh NC, 27607.
-Boxes and forms can be obtained at a county Cooperative Extension center or at the Agronomic Division office in Raleigh.
+Send approximately 1 cup of the air-dried soil sample to the NC Department of Agriculture and Consumer Services Agronomic Division Soil Testing Services, 1040 Mail Service Center, Raleigh NC, 27607.
+Boxes and forms can be obtained at a local Cooperative Extension center or at the Agronomic Division office in Raleigh.
 Allow several weeks for the results to be posted.

 As recommended above, it is best to submit a soil sample for testing when establishing a new lawn to determine which, if any, nutrients should be added.
 This is especially important when planting centipedegrass.
 It prefers acidic soils and low levels of phosphorus and may not require the addition of lime and phosphorus.